-Working with women everyday discussing mood swings, irritability, anxiety and emotional swings is common place at Happy Healthy YOU.
+Working with women daily to discuss mood swings, irritability, anxiety, and emotional swings is commonplace at Happy Healthy YOU.
 It's what we do.

 From a hormonal perspective, men are very different from women.
 Women are cyclic.
-Women are intimately affected by the hourly, daily and monthly hormonal changes as well as transitional phases such as pregnancy, peri-menopause and menopause.
+Women are intimately affected by the hourly, daily and monthly hormonal changes and transitional phases such as pregnancy, peri-menopause, and menopause.
 Men are not cyclic to the same degree as women.
-Testosterone levels are higher in the morning and lower in the evening for example however the fluctuations which women experience, men do not have.
+Testosterone levels are higher in the morning and lower in the evening, for example, however the fluctuations which women experience, men do not have

 Men do go through 'andropause' which is characterised by a reduction in testosterone levels over time.
-This can leave men feeling less energised, depressed, gaining weight, reduced sexual interest and performance, and lose of lean muscle mass.
+This can leave men feeling less energised, and depressed, gaining weight, reduced sexual interest and performance, and loss of lean muscle mass.

 Why are men so grumpy then as they get older?

-Stress has so many implications in our health and men are not immune.
-Stress also reduces testosterone production which further accelerates the process of andropause.
+Stress has so many implications for our health, and men are not immune.
+Stress also reduces testosterone production, which further accelerates the process of andropause.

-Stress weights on the shoulders of men, especially during their 40's and 50's when men often find themselves in high pressure positions, dealing with responsibilities of finances, children and relationships.
-It can be a difficult phase in a man's life as they strive to secure themselves financially, prove themselves professionally and still maintain healthy relationships.
+Stress weighs on the shoulders of men, especially during their 40s and 50s when men often find themselves in high-pressure positions, dealing with responsibilities of finances, children, and relationships.
+It can be a difficult phase in a man's life as they strive to secure themselves financially, prove themselves professionally, and still maintain healthy relationships.

 Men also tend to internalise their stress.
-Apart from the obvious health implications, internalised stress often reflects in their mood.
+Besides the obvious health implications, internalised stress often reflects in their mood.
 It also impacts on sleep patterns as well.
 So what may seem like a hormonal mood swing, can often be an internalised stressful situation.

 Diet and lifestyle